navidrome/website/content/en/docs/Usage/jukebox.md

 ]
 ```

-and select one by using Jukebox.Default:
+and select one by using `Jukebox.Default`:

 ```toml
 Jukebox.Default = "dac"